"You don’t know."

 As members of our military, soldiers are frequently placed into situations that civilians are unable to fully comprehend.
-Elements of combat, concentrated violence, secretive information, and life-saving comradery, can be overwhelming and upsetting outside a military environment.
+Elements of combat, concentrated violence, secretive information, and life-saving camaraderie, can be overwhelming and upsetting outside a military environment.
 Coupled with the transition from a regimented lifestyle to civilian life, our soldiers can find themselves feeling unbalanced and unsupported.

 “I don’t fit in.”